mariaciceri/first_project/README.md

 ### Features left to implement

 + Make the popup window open everytime _Get Help_ is mentioned so the user don't need to go up to the navbar.
++ When the user can see the whole page and click on follow us, the footer blinks or gives a feedback showing that the links are there.

 ## Technologies Used